Habrador/Computational-geometry/README.md

 * Metaballs by using Marching cubes
 * Voronoi: Fortune's algorithm
 * Voronoi: point-by-point
-* Triangulation by ear clipping (You can most likely achieve the same thing with Constrained Delaunay, so maybe unnecessary to implement)
 * Convex polygon-polygon intersection with SAT
 * Irregular grid (Oskar Stålberg style)
 * Mesh decals